-As a Proprietary Fund, the Waste Collection Fund is provided to account for the collection of fees relating to the collection of refuse and recycling materials by the City and to account for the expenditures related to the collection of refuse.
+As a Proprietary Fund, the Waste Collection Fund is provided to account for the collection of fees relating to the collection of refuse and recycling materials by the City and to account for the expenses related to the collection of refuse.

-In 2016, Waste Collection Fund revenues of \$1.3 million met budget expectations and have remained relatively stable.
+In 2017, Waste Collection Fund revenues of \$1.4 million met budget expectations and have remained relatively stable.
 Expenses of \$1.3 million also met budget expectations.

 The last monthly rate increase was implemented in 2006.
-There is no plan to increase the rate in 2017.
+There is no plan to increase the rate in 2018.

-Recycling efforts will continue in 2017.
+Recycling efforts will expand in 2018 to new neighborhoods.